 Introduction

-The Montana Department of Commerce (Commerce) Community Development Division (CDD) will set aside up to $500,000 of Community Development Block Grant (CDBG) funds, supported by funding from the U.S. Department of Housing and Urban Development (HUD), for Community Planning (Planning) grants that support long-term, sustainability planning for housing, public infrastructure, community facilities, and economic development.
+The Montana Department of Commerce Community MT Division will set aside up to $600,000 of Community Development Block Grant funds, supported by funding from the U.S. Department of Housing and Urban Development, for Community Planning grants that support long-term, sustainability planning for housing, public infrastructure, community facilities, and economic development.

 A. Eligible Applicants